Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Geometry of Time-Dependent Perturbation Theory

+Let us now discuss how to interpret these geometric structures.
+In our framework, the Bures metric gives a Riemannian structure on the space of density matrices $\mathcal{D}$, which consists of all Hermitian, positive semi-definite, and unit-trace operators $\rho$.
+To study the Bures distance between the thermal and perturbed density matrices, we construct a map from an infinite-dimensional function space of external fields $\mathcal{F}$, parameterized by coordinates $\{\kappa f^{\mu}(\tau) \}$ for $\mu\in\{1,2,\dots,N\}, \tau \in (-\infty, t]$, to the space of density matrices $\mathcal{D}$.
+This mapping corresponds to time-evolving an initial thermal density matrix under the perturbations $\{\kappa f^\mu(\tau)\}$.
+Consequently, the time-dependent Bures metric and connection derived in Eq.~\eqref{eq:metric_and_connection_def} are the \textit{pullbacks} of the geometric structure on $\mathcal{D}$ onto the parameter space of external fields $\mathcal{F}$.

+This construction generalizes the band-theoretic interpretation of the Fubini-Study metric and Berry curvature in fermion systems at zero temperature.
+As summarized in Table~\ref{table0: band_vs_rho}, for noninteracting crystalline systems, the analogous map is from the Brillouin zone $\mathbf{k} \in T^d$ to the projective Hilbert space of Bloch wavefunctions $\ket{u_{\kk}} \in \mathbb{C}P^{N-1}$.
+For interacting systems with periodic boundary conditions, one instead threads gauge fluxes $\phi_\mu$ through the system~\cite{niu1985quantized}.
+The relevant parameter space then becomes the flux torus $(\phi_1,\dots,\phi_d)\in T^d$, which maps to the many-body ground states subject to twisted boundary conditions.
+Our formalism goes beyond these two specific parameter spaces by considering the infinite-dimensional function space $\mathcal{F}$ of external driving fields.

-Eq.~\eqref{eq:metric_and_connection_def} are the metric tensor and Christoffel symbols on the infinite dimensional space of density matrices; the infinitesimal tangent one-forms to this space are determined by the perturbations $f^\mu(t)$ at each time.
-As such, we can think of the pairs $(\mu,t)$ as an infinite-dimensional set of indices, where the sum over repeated indices in Eq.~\eqref{eq:metric_and_connection_def} is given by the implied summation over repeated Greek indices and the explicit integration over repeated time arguments.
+In our time-dependent framework, the infinitesimal variations of the external fields $\delta f^\mu(\tau)$ define the components of tangent vectors in the parameter space $\mathcal{F}$.
+The pushforward of this vector to the tangent space of $\mathcal{D}$ yields the infinitesimal change of the density matrix $\delta \rho(t)$.
+Moreover, if we use the eigenbasis of $H_0$ to define the basis vectors $\{\ket{n}\bra{m}\}$ for the tangent space of $\mathcal{D}$, then the components of the tangent vector $\delta \rho(t)$ are given by $(\delta \rho)_{nm} = \bra{n} \delta \rho \ket{m}$.
+Therefore, the Bures distance defined on $\mathcal{D}$ is $d_B^2(\rho_0, \rho(t)) = g_{nm,k\ell} (\delta \rho)_{nm} (\delta \rho)_{k\ell}$, and applying the pullback from $\mathcal{D}$ to $\mathcal{F}$ yields the Bures metric and connection in Eq.~\eqref{eq:metric_and_connection_def}.
+As such, we can think of the pairs $(\mu,t)$ as an infinite-dimensional set of indices for the parameter space $\mathcal{F}$, where the sum over repeated indices in Eq.~\eqref{eq:metric_and_connection_def} is given by the implied summation over repeated Greek indices and the explicit integration over repeated time arguments.
 Viewed through this lens, the definition Eq.~\eqref{eq:connection_as_var_deriv} is a variational generalization of the standard covariance condition for the metric,

 where now the indices $a,b,c$ represent both discrete Greek and continuous time indices.
 It is also important to note that the Christoffel symbols are not tensors, so that their expressions are not covariant under changes of coordinate system.
 In our context, the dynamics Eq.~\eqref{eq:ham} defines for us a preferred coordinate system in terms of the experimentally-accessible external fields.
 This is distinct from, e.g., general relativity, but reminiscent of the connection between geometric response and elasticity where the ``lab frame'' takes special precedence~\cite{kleinert1989gauge,zaanen2004duality,katanaev1992theory,bradlyn2015lowenergy}.
 As we do not expect any experimentalist to change the parameterization of their driving fields or time coordinate as a function of field amplitude, we neglect the coordinate-system dependence of Eq.~\eqref{eq:connection_as_var_deriv} in the remainder of this work.